 8: Files app not showing on the home screen

 If you won’t be able to find the Files app on iPhone, Make sure the app is deleted or not.
 Otherwise, you can search or re-download files app on iPhone from the app store in iOS.

 9: Unable to access SMB in files app

 There are very few SMB’s supported the Files app on the iPhone and iPad.
-Depends on SMB file system apps API structure you can manage it inside the Files app if its support files app API.
+However, depending on the SMB file system app’s API structure, you can manage it inside the Files app to support the files app API.

 10. Unable to Save or Upload to Third-Party Cloud App

-Our Reader found an important bug that might confuse you!
-One Files app bug I found is not discussed either in your article or anywhere else on the Internet.
+Our Reader found a vital bug that might confuse you!
+One Files app bug I found is not discussed in your article or anywhere else on the Internet.
 Go to the iOS Photos app (Camera Roll), select about 20 photos, tap Export.
 From the options, choose Save to Files.
-Now choose either Google Drive or Dropbox (These apps should be installed on your device and enabled in Files app).
+Now select either Google Drive or Dropbox (These apps should be installed on your device and enabled in the Files app).
 On exporting, either fewer image files are transferred, or several duplicates of some files are transferred.

-Above all are solutions really help to fix Problem-Related Files App Not Working on iPhone, iPad.
+Above all are solutions that help to fix Problem-Related Files App Not Working on iPhone, iPad.